hughperkins/coriander/README.md

 ## How it works

 Behind the scenes, there are a few parts:
-- Device-side, we need to convert the CUDA kernels into OpenCL kernels.
+- Device-side, `cocl` converts the CUDA kernels into OpenCL kernels
+- Host-side, `cocl`:
-- Host-side, we need convert the cuda kernel launch code into opencl kernel launch code, and bake in the device-side OpenCL code
+  - converts the cuda kernel launch code into opencl kernel launch code, and
+  - bakes in the device-side OpenCL code

 <img src="doc/img/cudairtoopenclarchitecture6.png?raw=true" width="900" height="400" />